bocchino/AppleCore/README.txt

 can be done simply and easily by dragging the OS X folder containing the file into a drive on the virtual Apple II.
 When you do that, Virtual ][ will ask you to provide a file type for each imported file.
-(You need to do this only the first time you drag the directory to the virtual drive; once you do it, the type information is stored in the directory.)
 Be sure to specify type T (text) for EXEC files; the default type B (binary) won't work.
+You need to do this only the first time you drag the directory to the virtual drive; once you do it, Virtual ][ "remembers" the file type information by storing it in the UNIX directory.
 Another option is to use a tool such as Apple Commander (http://applecommander.sourceforge.net/) to transfer the files one by one, but this is more awkward.

 Once the exec directory contents are on the Apple II, for each FILE in the directory, do the following: